 About the Choir

 Founded in 1970, the choir’s role in Nanaimo’s civic and ceremonial life began with the opening of the Malaspina College (now VIU) in 1969, followed by a performance for Queen Elizabeth and Prince Philip in 1983.
 We gave Nanaimo its official song for its 125th birthday (2006) and helped open the 2009 BC Seniors Games.
-To encourage younger musicians, we invited three local school choirs and band plus two VIU student ensembles to celebrate Canada’s 150th birthday last year and were awarded a Canada Heritage grant for this initiative.
+To encourage younger musicians, we invited three local school choirs and band plus two VIU student ensembles to celebrate Canada’s 150th birthday in 2017 and were awarded a Canada Heritage grant for this initiative.

 Lionel Tanod comes to Malaspina Choir having directed the Island Bel Canto Singers since 2005.
 He is also the founder-director of the Harbour City Singers and a founding member of the Island Consort.
 He co-founded the Nanaimo Sings society and chaired its music committee, helping organize the 2008 and 2011 Nanaimo Sings! choral festivals.
 He also served as one of the rehearsal directors for the 2013 BC Chorfest held in Nanaimo.

 Prior to moving to Nanaimo, Lionel was music director at Ashbury College in Ottawa for 20 years and directed the college's extensive choral and instrumental programs.
 His choirs and bands regularly toured and performed in Canada, USA and Europe.
 He also directed the Christ Church Cathedral choir in Hamilton, the Bytown Voices in Ottawa and guest-conducted the Saltspring Singers on Saltspring Island, BC.